|Academic Profile |

 |Photosynthetic organisms provide us with food and other materials by using light energy from the sun to capture carbon dioxide from the atmosphere to make usable sugars.
 Almost all CO2 enters the biosphere via the enzyme ribulose-1,5-bisphosphate carboxylase oxygenase (Rubisco).
 In spite of the crucial importance of this process Rubisco is non-specific and slow, which has forced nature to hugely overexpress the protein, or to use tricks such as biochemical or biophysical carbon concentrating mechanisms to saturate the enzyme with substrate. |

-Genomic studies have uncovered that Nature possesses a great diversity of Rubiscos and associated protein machinery to perform the task of CO2 capture, much of it poorly characterized.
+The recent explosion of available sequence data has uncovered that Nature possesses a great diversity of Rubiscos and associated protein machinery to perform the task of CO2 capture, much of it poorly characterized.
 Research in my laboratory aims to mechanistically describe the biochemistry of CO2-fixation related machinery.
 By increasing our understanding of the sophisticated mechanisms that have evolved in remote branches of the tree of life, we hope to provide knowledge that can later be applied to improving the photosynthetic efficiency of crop species.

 The journey has led from experiments exploring the artificial or directed evolution of Rubisco in E. coli to detailed structural and mechanistic investigations into molecular chaperones, so called Rubisco activases, that repair inactivated Rubiscos.
 Recently we have entered the realm of soft matter physics (liquid liquid phase separation) by exploring the manner by which microalgae compartmentalize the enzyme in a small volume to enable an increase of local carbon dioxide concentrations to be achieved.